NoraCodes/nora.codes/content/tutorial/speedy_desktop_apps_with_gtk_and_rust.md

 Finally, `main` calls `gui.start()` and `gtk::main()` and the program runs!

+You can run the tests with `cargo tests`, or actually run the program with `cargo run`.

 ## Putting the "Desktop" in "Desktop App"

 Just a pretty GUI and speedy functionality aren't enough, though;